Read this article to learn 8 hypermobility basics to live a pain-free life. We'll discuss:

 Hypermobility is much more than just joint pain.
 Like any other chronic condition, it can be tiring to live with it, bringing a lot of fatigue.

-Often, there is a quantity issue; it is related to the number of things you need to do in your daily life.
+Often, there is a quantity issue related to the number of things you need to do in your daily life.
 I like to explain pain and fatigue with the bucket analogy.

 Each bucket is different, and it is essential to understand that when your bucket starts to overflow, it doesn’t matter what made it overflow.
 It can be a walk or even a tough conversation.